Gageperrin/it-notes/README.md

 * **AWS Advanced Networking Specialty**
 * **RHCE Ansible** *

 \*I plan to prepare for and take a mock exam because this official exam certification is too expensive for what I believe it offers.
-However, I will still learn the content and technology thoroughly.
+However, I will still learn the content and technology as thoroughly as required to pass the real exam.